Here's a fun and magical art activity, where kids paint an invisible picture that can only be revealed when painted over with watercolors!

 Take advantage of the spring and summer sun in this arts and crafts activity that has your second grader creating pretty flower prints.

-There's no need to hunt down a cactus to make this rainstick.
+There's no need to hunt down a cactus for this rainstick craft.
 In fact, you can recycle items you probably already have on hand.

 Let your child experience the fun of collage art while jumping into a little bee science with this bee-utiful busy bee craft.